Valentine’s Matchmaking

 The home that is now demolished was from 1917.
 Somewhere along the way, it was given the ultra-spare modern update, maybe during the late ’50s-early ’60s when anything with even a whiff of Victorian or Traditional to it was considered gauche.

 Also of interest is who sold this house to Lewis Homes.
-The previous owner is listed as Sister of Mercy of the Union.
-Check out this link and learn this group disbanded in 1991 to instead become Sisters of Mercy of America.
+The previous owner is listed as Sister of Mercy of the Union, which disbanded in 1991 to become Sisters of Mercy America.
 Assumption can be made that if they were still using the old title for real estate transactions (for which they pay no property tax, according to St. Louis County records), they have owned this place since at least 1991.

 Good thing the Sisters of Mercy don’t own this beauty: